If you had to describe what you do as a family support worker in one sentence, what would you say?

 Why should people become a foster carer?

 It is a big challenge with some of the biggest rewards a person could hope for.
-Watching a young person grown and develop because of the support your family have shown them is a great reward for many of the families I have worked with.
+Watching a young person grow and develop because of the support your family have shown them is a great reward for many of the families I have worked with.

 Have you seen any foster carers grow during their time of fostering?